"Blessed are the peacemakers"

 - members of a flock (following a group or perceived leader)

 - Counting is entirely a matter of choices.
-You can count herds or flocks, or you can see the herd or flock yet concentrate on individuals.
+You can count herds or flocks, or you can look after the herd or flock yet concentrate on individuals.

 Of course, you could also take the individual apart and concentrate on molecules or amino acids.